Description

 Physics First – Modeling

-In-person class Tuesdays, 10:30-11:55am with an additional approximately 2 to 3 hours of work to be done between classes.
+In-person class Mondays, 9:30-11:55am (with breaks) and additionally approximately 1.5 to 3 hours of work to be done between classes.
 (Parents may opt to enroll in our Flex Work Session/s to contribute toward completing work done outside of regular class time)

 Students should have completed or be concurrently taking Algebra I.